bicoscryin/MTG-Tournament-Data/README.md

 ![Strategy Winrate](img/strategy_winrate.png)

 This graph shows the top 10 strategies that are winning at these tournaments.
 The most winning decks are Izzet Affinity, Amulet Titan, and Jeskai Blink.
 We need take a deeper look into why these decks are winning before we can make a descision.
 I'd like to highlight that Esper Goryo's and Izzet Prowess are missing from this graph despite being a very popular strategy choice.
 This could indicate that popular strategies are actually detrimental to your success since people are expecting that strategy to show up at the tournament.
-This graph doesn't fully answer that question.

 # Choosing a Deck